erille/mon-rer/README.md

 **Note**: if you use different user accounts or wish a different database name, type `sh ./install.sh -h` to see how to alter these options.

 **Note 2**: SNCF update their data once a week.
-In order to reimport the data, simply run `./install.sh` again.
+In order to refresh the data, run `./update.sh`.
+You can run the script in a weekly cron job if you configure the appropriate credentials for the `rer_web_update` user in a `.pgpass` file.

 # Deployment